HwWobbe/WipHww/README.md

       - and the tutorial - which seems quite effective
     - if my methodolgy is now adequate, I should start chunkingOut the larger historical comments
       - reView the Counts since sudPages may be treated differently
+      - carefully test for a successful inclusion of one file within another

   - re-test PythonH